MystDemeanor/M-MDetection/README.md

 5. **Clear or Reset:** Press the ‘Clear’ button to go back to the original interface before any image analysis or press “Load Image” to import another image
 6. **Exit:** Exit the interface by closing the application.

+#**3.
+Results**

+***User Manual***

+1. **Install Dependencies:** When running the main code cell, the code will automatically install the required Python libraries.
+Wait for the installation to complete so the necessary libraries are installed and the interface appears.
+2. **Upload Required Files:** In the interface, press the “Choose File” button when prompted to upload the images of M&Ms.
+3. **Process the Image and View Results:** After uploading the image, click the “Process Image” button in the interface.
+Wait for the program to complete the segmentation and colour detection.
+The text output will display the total number of M&Ms detected and the count for each colour.
+Then, an image of the analyzed picture will be displayed with boxes around the detected M&Ms.
+4. **Save Results:** Press the “Save Results” button to save the results as a JSON file on your local machine.
+5. **Clear or Reset:** Press the ‘Clear’ button to go back to the original interface before any image analysis or press “Load Image” to import another image
+6. **Exit:** Exit the interface by closing the application.

 #**3.1 Simple Image Analysis**

 \